An academic advisor works with a student.

 Undergraduate Valiant Advising Team

-The important thing is to get your college career off to a good start, and the Undergraduate Valiant Advising Team will be right there to help that happen.
+The important thing is to get your college career off to a good start.

 Our Academic Advisors will be available to have conversations with you about your academic and personal goals, and strategies for success.
 They will also assist you in making sure that small problems new students sometimes encounter don’t snowball into bigger ones.
 They will also be there to help you as you transition to your major and to a Faculty Advisor in your field of study.